-Do you have memories of tuna casserole from childhood?
-Most Baby Boomers were probably served this chopstick tuna casserole in the 1960s.
-This simple, old-fashioned tuna casserole gets its name from the chow mein noodles that give body to the dish and are also sprinkled on top to provide crunch.
+Do you have childhood memories of tuna casserole?
+Most Baby Boomers were served a chopstick tuna casserole in the 1960s—this simple, old-fashioned tuna casserole gets its name from the chow mein noodles that give body to the dish, and are also sprinkled on top to provide crunch.

 - 1 can (10 1/2 ounces) condensed cream of mushroom soup